 Understanding trauma

 Trauma is common in our community and can affect anyone at any age.
-Understanding trauma, how it can happen, types and possible signs or impacts is the first step to help build understanding and care in our community.
+Understanding trauma, how it occurs, how common it is, types and possible signs or impacts is the first step to building understanding and care in our community.

 Understanding trauma